Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Results

+These findings are summarized in Table \ref{limit-values}.
+As a result, when we set \(M_{\chi} = 500\) GeV and \(M_{A^{\prime}} = 200\) GeV, we find that larger values of the coupling constant \(\texttt{g}_{\eta}\) (such as 0.2) lead to the exclusion of a wider range of torsion field mass values.
+On the other hand, when the \(\texttt{g}_{D}\) coupling is increased from 1.0 to 1.2, the outcome remains relatively unchanged.

-For the simplified model (based on Einstein-Cartan gravity), the cross section times the branching ratio limit is presented in figure \ref{figure:fig8} as a function of the mediator’s masses $M_{ST}$ and the masses of the dark neutral gauge boson $M_{A^{\prime}}$.
+In the context of the dynamic torsion field, the classical value of \(\texttt{g}_{\eta} = 1/8\) becomes unstable due to quantum corrections, leading to variations in \(\texttt{g}_{\eta}\) with changes in the energy scale \cite{R1}.
+Consequently, we have opted for \(\texttt{g}_{\eta} = 0.2\).
+Thus, in our simplified model, which is based on Einstein-Cartan gravity and features coupling constants of \(\texttt{g}_{D} = 1.2\), \(\texttt{g}_{\eta} = 0.2\), and a dark matter mass of \(M_{\chi} = 500\) GeV, we present the cross-section times the branching ratio limit in Figure \ref{figure:fig8}.
+This is illustrated as a function of the mediator masses \(M_{TS}\) and the masses of the dark neutral gauge boson \(M_{A^{\prime}}\).
 The region between the respective pair of the expected 95\% dotted line is excluded.
-The results from the inclusive signal regions exclude expected values of up to $1375 < M_{ST} < 6645$ GeV.
+The results from the inclusive signal regions exclude expected values of up to $1369 < M_{TS} < 6241$ GeV.